HaikuArchives/Calc/Readme.md

   * <kbd>~</kbd> (_tilde_) is the "**-/+**" key used for negating a number.
   * <kbd>Enter</kbd> , <kbd>Return</kbd> both activate the "**=**" key.

 You may paste text into the calculator (<kbd>command</kbd>+<kbd>V</kbd>).
-This is currently fine for simple expressions, but doesn't allow you to enter stuff that doesn't have a keyboard shortcut (see above).
+This is currently fine for simple expressions, but it doesn't allow you to enter stuff that doesn't have a keyboard shortcut (see above).
 Sorry.

 You may copy from the calculator (<kbd>command</kbd>+<kbd>C</kbd>).
-The clipboard is loaded with both text representation and a double-precision floating-point representation.
+The clipboard will be loaded with both the text representation and the double-precision floating-point representation.

-## Source code

-Source code is included in the ZIP file.
-You can use the makefile from the command line or use the ".proj" project with Metrowerks IDE.
-Since I don't currently have access to a PPC machine, only x86 project building is included.
-PPC users can probably use the makefile to build.

 ___